Hockey provides life lessons for Shakopee HS boys hockey team

 Projects for the Sabres hockey team so far this year have included caroling at a retirement home, reading to elementary students, and work with Feed My Starving Children.

-For Shakopee HS Junior Evan Holm, the decision for his project came easy: a sled hockey scrimmage.
+For Shakopee HS Junior Evan Holm, the decision for his project came easy: Sled hockey scrimmage.

+Evan's father, Aaron, lost both of his legs below the knee in an accident.
+He’s now a member of the Minnesota Wild Sled Hockey team.

 "We don’t talk about that,” Aaron says.
 “We talk about we need to do to compete and win.”